Inckrisz/Portfolio/Python/news_dashboard/readme.md

 # News Dashboard

-An easy Django application, that fetches top news from 'https://news.ycombinator.com'
+An easy Django application, that fetches top news from 'https://news.ycombinator.com' using simple web-scraping with BO4

 ## Prerequisites